Hi All -

 I'm using this thread as a "current set-up" thread, so folks can have an idea of what i have going on.

 Here is a shot at the back of the room.
-You can see the JVC RS-25 (I still think this projector just rocks).
-You can also see the surrounds, which are Paradigm Studio 10's.
-I've since raised these.
+You can see the JVC RS-25.
+I've reviewed several projectors over the last few years but have held off replacing this.
+It'll probably be the first piece of gear to be replaced when we move next year.
+You can also see the surrounds, which are KEF R100's.
+I've raised the surrounds to diffuse the sound a bit.
 For the back right speaker, I built a box to raise it about 2 feet.
 For the back left, the speaker was placed on the bookshelf you see in the picture.

 Here is a more detailed shot of the projector.
 You can see two cables coming from the front of the room.
 One is the 12V trigger, the other HDMI.
 I'm using a BJC Series FE that I posted about below.
 This picture is from my previous set-up where I was using a Cat6/HDMI converter.
 Once I realized that I could use do this run with a 25' thin series FE cable, I swapped out the converter.